Qivex/qua/readme.md

 # QUA

 ## Disclaimer
 This project is in a very early stage, everything might be subject to change.
-Only use code shown here for basic testing.
+Only use for basic testing.

 ## Info